Excursion to the Samovar Museum and the Ginseng Museum.

 You will learn about the distinctive samovar culture of our country.

 Gastro-lunch at the Syndicat-Port Café restaurant, a master class in Far Eastern cuisine.
-All dishes are prepared by the chef in front of you and for you!
+All dishes are prepared by the chef in your presence and for you!

 In the menu:

-- live seafood from the aquarium: seaside scallop, Pacific oyster, trepang skewer;
+- live seafood from the aquarium: seaside scallop, Pacific oyster, trepang scallop;

-- cold appetizers and salads: venison tartare, lard and cherry pate on cuttlefish ink loaves, fern appetizer with vegetables, octopus ceviche with lemongrass sauce, squid and kelp salad;
+- cold appetizers and salads: venison tartare, bacon and wild garlic pate on bread with cuttlefish ink, fern appetizer with vegetables, octopus ceviche with lemongrass sauce, squid and kelp salad;

 - hot dishes and snacks: creamy soup with corbicula, fried scallop with potato garten, grilled squid fillet, halibut oyster sauce, deer fillet with rosemary and vegetables;